-Julie has lived in Florida her whole life.
+Ms. Rutenberg has lived in Florida her whole life.
 When she isn’t at Blossom, she enjoys spending time with her family, going to the beach, traveling, and scrap-booking.

-Tara was a lifelong resident of New York where she graduated from Westchester Business Institute in White Plains, NY in 2000 Cum Laude with an A.A. in Occupational Studies/Computer Applications Management.
+Ms. Bonano was a lifelong resident of New York where she graduated from Westchester Business Institute in White Plains, NY in 2000 Cum Laude with an A.A. in Occupational Studies/Computer Applications Management.
 She worked for the Production Department of Reader’s Digest Children’s Publishing in Pleasantville, NY until she relocated to Florida in 2005.

-Tara enjoys the Florida lifestyle with her family by watching the sunset at our beautiful beaches!
+Ms. Bonano enjoys the Florida lifestyle with her family by watching the sunset at our beautiful beaches!

-I am fluent in English, ASL y hablo Español (I speak Spanish).
-I enjoy traveling and watching movies of all kinds from all eras.
-I enjoy working with my students and watching them grow in so many aspects.
-I want them to thrive in their culture, in the social lives and with their families.
-I very much look forward to many years to come at Blossom.
+Mrs. Guzman is fluent in English, ASL and Español.
+She enjoys traveling and watching movies of all kinds from all eras.
+She enjoys working with her students and watching them grow in so many aspects.
+“I want them to thrive in their culture, in the social lives and with their families.
+I very much look forward to many years to come at Blossom.”

-I am fluent in ASL and I enjoy the direct communication I have with each of my students.
-My journey has been amazing and I look forward to many more years of success at Blossom.
+Mrs. Livesay is fluent in ASL and enjoys the direct communication she has with each of her students.
+“My journey has been amazing and I look forward to many more years of success at Blossom.”

 Katelyn Vetter joins Blossom’s teaching team as the 6 – 9 Classroom teacher.
-Ms. Vetter has taught at the Delaware School for the Deaf in Newark, Deleware.
+Mrs. Vetter has taught at the Delaware School for the Deaf in Newark, Deleware.
 Prior to that she had teaching experience at the Berwick Middle School in Berwick, Pennsylvania and the Ward L. Myers Elementary School in Muncy, Pennsylvania.
-Ms. Vetter received her Bachelor of Science in Education Degree from Bloomsburg University with a dual major in Elementary and Special Education, specializing in Deaf education.
+Mrs. Vetter received her Bachelor of Science in Education Degree from Bloomsburg University with a dual major in Elementary and Special Education, specializing in Deaf education.
 She is currently pursuing her Masters Degree in Deaf Education from McDaniel College.

 Colette Derks has been working at Blossom since it opened in August of 2003, starting as a teacher’s assistant and progressing to a classroom teacher.
 She has been involved with the Deaf community since 2001.
-Colette started at the Deaf Service Center (now known as the Deaf and Hearing Connection of Tampa Bay) as the receptionist, where she learned American Sign Language (ASL).
+Ms. Derks started at the Deaf Service Center (now known as the Deaf and Hearing Connection of Tampa Bay) as the receptionist, where she learned American Sign Language (ASL).
 Once proficient with ASL, she started working for the Deaf Service Center’s After School Program.